18-year-old dies after being shot multiple times at house party in TMR | CBC News

 "He was unconscious and injured to the upper body by more than one gun shot projectile."

-The man was transported to hospital with life-threatening injuries where he later died.
+The young man was transported to hospital with life-threatening injuries where he later died.

 According to initial reports, police say the shooting happened during a gathering at the home.